1j01/snakeshift/README.md

 This project uses [Vite](https://vitejs.dev/) and [TypeScript](https://www.typescriptlang.org/).

 - `/game/` — the source code.
+- `/game/go/` — terminal based reimplementation of the game in Go
 - `/game/dist/` — the built files, which could be deployed to a static web server.
 - `/public/`  — Files in this folder will be copied to the `dist` directory when building.
 These are referenced with absolute paths in CSS, but relative paths in HTML and JS, without the `/public` prefix in either case.
 - `/tests/` — Playwright tests.